emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 ### Armor Rules

-#### Armor class
+#### Armor without proficiency
-Your Armor Class (AC) measures how well you can defend against attacks.
-When a creature attacks you, your Armor Class is the DC for that attack roll.

-Armor Class = 10 + Dexterity modifier (up to your armor’s Dex Cap) + armor’s item bonus to AC + other bonuses + penalties

-If you are wearing armor you are not proficienct in, you take a -4m penalty to speed and you halve the armor's item bonus to AC (round down as normal).
+If you are wearing armor you are not proficienct in, you take a -4m penalty to speed and you halve the armor's item bonus to Dexterity saving throws (round down as normal).

 #### Donning and doffing armor
 Getting in and out of armor is time consuming—so make sure you’re wearing it when you need it!
 Donning and removing armor are both activities involving many Interact actions.
 It takes 1 minute to don light armor, 5 minutes to don medium or heavy armor, and 1 minute to remove or doff any armor.